thomaslaurenson/thomaslaurenson.github.io/_posts/2018-07-21-dragino-lorashield-on-AU915-using-arduino-lmic-library.md

 **NOTE:** It is unusual that the MCCI code refers to the AU915 regional configuration as _AU921_.
 I have never seen the Australian/New Zealand standard referred to using this naming convention.
 Nevertheless, after reviewing the source code and testing two devices, this is the correct setting for configuring a node for use on the AU915 standard.

 All done!
 Compared to other libraries this is a very easy modification for AU915/AU921 support.
-The only other configuration can be done in the actual Arduino sketch, where we can specify that we want to use the AU915/AU921 channel plan, and can select a specific sub-band as well.
+The only other configuration can be done in the actual Arduino sketch, where we can specify that we want to use the AU915/AU921 channel plan and can select a specific sub-band as well.
 Now, we are ready to modify the default sketch provided in the project.

 ## Sample Dragino LoRa Shield Sketch